 Yes.
 A lot of the material in the book is known.
 Then there are a few things that I didn’t know.
 Personally, I enjoyed it because it was in bite-size chunks.
 When I say bite size, it was 2 pages max per story.
 I enjoyed the content and thoughts expressed behind it.
 It caused me to want to read accounts on many of these events on a deeper scale.

 The first thing that you need to know is that this book is full of great, historical information of Abraham Lincoln’s political background from his time prior to the nomination through his assassination.
 The second thing is that you will notice plenty of similarities on the political climates of Reagan, both Bushes, Clinton, Obama, and Trump.
 The third thing is that this book is a long book.
 It is not a sit down on a Saturday afternoon type of book because of its length.
 I was amazed at the amount of detail that Goodwin portrayed all throughout the book.
 It characterized Lincoln as a human being who was prone to deep thought and jubilant conversations.
 Very few would say that this book was a 3 star.
 It is a 5 star even with the amount of content.

-This book is a must read for the person who wants to be a leader in any fashion.
-This will challenge you to be a leader right in the spot that you are in.
+This book is a must-read for the person who wants to be a leader in any fashion.
+This will challenge you to be a leader right on the spot that you are in.
 Mark Sanborn tackles these topics with both story and facts.
 Grab your copy today!

 Wow.
 Just a simple Wow.
 This was an amazing book on the rise, the fall, the rise, the fall, the rise of Donald J. Trump to the Presidency.
 This is a great expose on how Donald J. Trump overcame the odds and went on to become president.
 This is from the eyes and ears of one of the reporters from the media pool who traveled with the candidate all over the country and who interviewed both Democrat and Republicans on the candidate.